 One common reason for headaches, especially tension headaches is muscle tension and tightness.
 This tightness occurs all over the head and neck feeling like there is a rubber band around your head sometimes.
 These muscles work hard to adapt to the constraints that are being put on them when your posture is poor.
 Therefore the tension in your neck, shoulders and spine eventually work their way up to your head and cause a tension headache.

 Try this – drop your shoulders as you are reading this paragraph.
 Try to push them towards the ground.
 You will notice that they fall a considerable distance.
 Some others may experience a small fall or none at all.
-For those of you that noticed that their shoulders did not drop at all, sit up and try the exercise again.
+For those of you that their shoulders did not drop at all, sit up and try the exercise again.
 When you are sitting up straight your shoulders should drop very little, if at all, meaning your posture is good.
 But If your shoulders did drop alot your posture is poor.
 This can lead to shortening of some muscles and irritation of your spine and the discs.
 This shortening will cause that rubber band feeling on the head.
 Most often this pain is felt right at the base of the skull and if you push on it with your fingers you can sometimes get relief.

 Tips on How to Improve Your Posture